vlad-x/lmongo/readme.md

 })
 ```

 After the initial `.sync()`, any **Cat** models you create/edit/delete with mongoose will be up-to-date in Elasticsearch.
-Also, `elmongo` reindexes with zero downtime.
+Also, `lmongo` reindexes with zero downtime.
 This means that your data will always be available in Elasticsearch even if you're in the middle of reindexing.

 #API